robotology/assistive-rehab/doc/mkdocs/data/create_new_skeleton.md

 ### From an ordered list of keypoints

-The following code snippet creates a `SkeletonWaist` object from an ordered list of keypoints:
+The following code snippet creates a `SkeletonStd` object from an ordered list of keypoints:

 ```cpp